The National Center on Intensive Intervention

 Matt Weingarten is a Research Assistant at AIR where he provides support for the communication, evaluation and technical assistance efforts for NCII and the NCSI.
 Matt studied Psychology and Sociology at the University of North Carolina at Asheville, with focuses in Social Cognition research and Abnormal Psychology.

-Zach Weingarten, Ed.D., is a researcher at AIR where he conducts technical assistance and research in the areas of multi-tiered systems of support, intensive intervention, and evidence-based practices for struggling learners and students with disabilities.
-Currently, he supports evaluation and product development for the National Center on Intensive Intervention, and is evaluation lead for the Delaware Early Literacy Initiative.
-Additional recent work includes leading the development of virtual symposia as part of the Individuals with Disabilities Education Act (IDEA) Part D Program Analysis, Communication, Dissemination, and Meetings Multiple Award Task Order contract through the Office of Special Education Programs (OSEP) at the Department of Education.
+Zach Weingarten, Ed.D., is a Researcher at AIR where he conducts technical assistance and research in the areas of multi-tiered systems of support and intensive intervention for students with disabilities and other students with intensive learning and behavior needs.
+Currently, he supports evaluation and product development for the National Center on Intensive Intervention, and leads formative assessment activities for the Delaware Early Literacy Initiative.
+Additionally, Weingarten leads development of the Office of Special Education Program’s Virtual Symposia Series, which focuses on engaging stakeholders around important topics in the field of special education.
 Previously, he taught elementary school special education in Arlington, Virginia, where he worked in both self-contained and resource classrooms.
 Weingarten holds a doctoral degree in special education from The George Washington University.